adroit24/proapi-twilio-demo/README.md

-# Demo application for integrating Twilio and Whitepages Pro APIs
+Integrating Twilio and Whitepages Pro APIs

 Deploy the application and set it up to receive incoming Twilio call or SMS.
 In case of SMS, you can either send a simple message (Hi) or a phone number(2069735100).